sugaryourcoffee/development-notebooks/installing-ubuntu-server-24.04.md

     Query OK, 0 rows affected (0.06 sec) mysql> exit

+Important: we have to adjust the database-name, the user and the password in `/var/www/secondhand/backup/config/database.yml` to the settings we have created the database and user in MySQL.
+The section for back should look like this

+    backup:
+      adapter: mysql2
+      encoding: utf8
+      reconnect: false
+      database: secondhand_production # the database we've created in MySQL
+      pool: 5
+      timeout: 5000
+      username: secondhand            # the user we have created with all rights on the database
+      password: password              # the password of secondhand user
+      host: localhost

 1. Start from a pristine state

 If we start from scratch then we run the rake command that creates the tables